n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 #### 3.6 pref ####

-The `pref` feature replaces pre-base consonant glyphs with any special forms.
+The `pref` feature replaces reordering-pre-base-consonant glyphs with any special forms.
+Telugu includes one such rerdering consonant, "Ra" when it occurs in post-base position.

-> Note: Telugu does not usually incorporate pre-base consonant forms, but it is
-> possible for a font to implement them in order to provide for
-> desired typographic variation.

 #### 3.7: blwf ####